aporlowski/pi-sdr/README-Speech-to-Text.md

 ## Methodology

 - We will setup [trunk-recorder software](https://github.com/robotastic/trunk-recorder) to automate the recoding of P25 radio communications
-- Next we demonstrate transcription by measuring Amazon Transcribe transcription compared to human comprehension on ~10 minutes of radio broadcasts
+- Next, we demonstrate transcription by measuring Amazon Transcribe's transcription compared to human comprehension on ~10 minutes of trunk-recorder produced recordings
-- Next we anaylze the transcription results to make generalizations, recommendations, and identify areas of further investigation
+- Next, we anaylze the transcription results to make generalizations, recommendations, and identify areas for further investigation
-- Finally we propose a software technical demo capable of real-time P25 radio transcription to acomputer console or file.
+- Finally, we propose a software technical demo capable of real-time P25 radio transcription to a computer console or file.

 ## Setting Up Trunk Recorder